EvFreeFullerton/CCBLiveMap/README.md

 - Segment featured based on security level (Facilities & Tech & IT, Upper Management, Admins, Volunteers

 ## Ideas ##
+- Pull in data from Planning Center
+  - Which tech should be where
+  - What resources are being used where
+  - Where is the tech right now?
+(From WiFi data maybe?)
 - Pull in HVAC data and display info per room
 - Pull in WiFi info from PRTG
   - Number of connected people in a room